siran/writing/books/The Physics of Energy Flow/The Physics of Energy Flow - 001 Something Exists.md

 particle, a field, or a law.
 It is the bare fact that something exists — that there is a nonnegative quantity distributed through space.

-We represent this as a scalar field:
+We represent the present configuration as a scalar field:

 $$
-u(\mathbf{x}, t) \geq 0.
+u(\mathbf{r}) \geq 0.
 $$

 The name we give it is *energy density*.
 The name carries no extra weight at this stage.
-What matters is only the property: it is a real, nonnegative number attached to every point in space and every moment in time.
+What matters is only the property: it is a real, nonnegative number attached to each location.

 No additional structure is assumed.
 Not particles.
 Not forces.
 Not observers.
 Not time as an independent variable.
 The field $u$ simply exists,